 By default, the empty code cell is where you start coding in your new notebook.
 Your cursor is already placed inside this cell.

 Write your code.

-Add a code cell
+Add a code cell below the selected one

 Click the Add code cell button.

 Now that you have more than one cell in your notebook, you can reorder them: